King Crimson released their first album, In The Court of the Crimson King, on this day in 1969.

 The other three members continued on other musical project.
 Michael Giles guested as a session player on the next album and largely worked as a session musician for the rest of the decade.
 Ian McDonald also worked as a session player after leaving, later becoming a member of the highly successful Foreigner.
 Greg Lake, who also guested on the next album, would go on to start working with a keyboardist he first met while on tour with King Crimson in December of 1969…

 What’s your favorite song from this album?
-If you don’t have one, check the album out here on Spotify and get back to me on it!
+If you don’t have one, check the album out here on YouTube and get back to me on it!

 - Note: this was originally published on my personal music blog.
 It appears here heavily modified from the original version.